Skip to content

 Testing a plugin is slightly different from testing an application:

-• A plugin isn't bound to a particular project folder.
+• A plugin is not bound to a particular project folder.
 Instead, you need to provide a fake project which claims to depend on the plugin to be tested.

 • Different applications might use the same plugin for different use cases.
 The plugin might behave differently depending on its including application.
 Thus, proper unit testing requires different projects to test the plugin with.
 Either project must be faked most probably.